 The Pride of Lions is book one of the Scotland Trilogy.
 I had no idea when I set out to write a romance that took place at the time of the Jacobite Rebellion, that I would be embarking on my own adventure into history.
 Catherine and Alexander were my human characters, but the country and the rebellion itself became as much if not more important than the incredibly huge cast of secondary characters needed to tell the story.
 Halfway through the book I knew 400 pages would not be enough to do justice to the brave Scots who fought and died at Culloden, and with the editor's sage approval, the one book became two...both of which I am most proud.
 Amazon Smashwords iBooks Kobo Nook

-I have been questioned by some readers over the way I ended The Pride of Lions.
+I have been criticized by some readers over the way I ended The Pride of Lions.
 It is a rather unconventional way to end a historical romance, but in my mind, perfectly logical and heroic on Alexander Cameron's part.
 The Blood of Roses is a direct sequel and picks up the action from book one and carries it through to the tragic battle on the field of Culloden.
 After working on the two books for three years, the characters almost became real to me, and so I laughed with some of the antics, and cried with some of the tragedies as I wrote them.
 A lot of the secondary characters and events that took place were real, I merely inserted my hero and heroine into their stories.
 Some of the characters were composites of real men and women who fought and died so heroically, and when I got that phone call at 3am from a friend who was reading it, and she was crying so hard I could barely understand her, I realized I had made them real for the readers too, and that made all of those long hours locked away in my office well worthwhile.
 Amazon Smashwords iBooks Kobo Nook

 The Following Sea is the third installment in the Pirate Wolf series.
-This time the story focusses on Gabriel Dante, taking up where The Iron Rose left off as he sails away from battle with horrendous wounds and half a crew on board a captured ship.
+This time the story focuses on Gabriel Dante, taking up where The Iron Rose left off as he sails away from battle with horrendous wounds and half a crew on board a captured ship.
 On his way home to the safety of Pigeon Cay, Dante crosses paths with a strange ship sailing in circles, showing no signs of life on her deserted decks.
 It is a plague ship, flying a yellow flag, warning all sailors to stay away.
 On board the Eliza Jane, Evangeline Chandler is the only survivor of the fever that wiped out the entire crew.
 Eva, weak from thirst and hunger, wakens to find death screaming across the sea as a full broadside from Dante's ship explodes around her.
 Amazon Smashwords iBooks Kobo Nook

 If you enjoy reading my books, the absolute nicest thing you could do would be to go to Amazon or Barnes and Noble or Apple or Smashwords and leave a review.
 It helps give each book a little blurp in the algorithms and always gives this author a smile, knowing the stories have touched someone in some small way, even if it's just to make you go "woo hoo" when the villain gets his due.
 Thank you, Marsha